khudgins/documentation/on-premise/administration/api.rst

 API
 ===

-The enStratus console is a jetty service installed to /services/api.
+The Enstratius console is a jetty service installed to /services/api.

 .. figure:: ./images/api.png
    :height: 250 px